Puma Punku's Impossible Precision

 Puma Punku is a terraced platform mound forming part of the larger Tiwanaku archaeological complex, located near the southern shore of Lake Titicaca in western Bolivia, about 45 minutes by car from La Paz.
 "Puma Punku" means "Gate of the Puma" in both Aymara and Quechua.

 The site was once a major ceremonial center — a series of interlocking stone platforms, courtyards, and gateways decorated with polished metal plaques and brilliant paint.
 What visitors see today are the scattered remnants of that structure: hundreds of precisely cut stone blocks, some weighing over 100 tons, lying in apparent disorder across the plateau.
-This disorder is partly the work of time, partly the work of later builders (the Inca and Spanish both quarried the site for building material), and partly the result of a major earthquake that struck sometime after the complex was constructed.
+Some of that disorder traces back to the work of time, to later builders (the Inca and Spanish both quarried the site for building material), and to a major earthquake that struck sometime after the complex was constructed.
+How much each accounts for — and what the arrangement looked like before any of it — is harder to say than it first appears.

 The blocks themselves are made from two types of stone: red sandstone, quarried locally, and grey andesite, quarried from a site across Lake Titicaca, roughly 90 kilometers away.
 Getting the andesite to Puma Punku required water transport across the highest navigable lake in the world, followed by a haul up the plateau.
 There is no wheeled technology in the archaeological record.